 A house concert is a great way to hear an intimate performance by one of your favorite artists.
-Rob’s concerts typically include a story or two about an historical event or person, social commentary, or just a funny story preceding a song.
-His repertoire includes songs from his charts topping CD ‘ Tom Dooley and Friends ‘ as well as tunes from any of his CD’s in production including a few love songs.
+Rob’s concerts typically include stories about small towns, historic railroads, moonshine runners and fast cars, Irish history, a beautiful river in England, an historical event or person, social commentary, or just a funny story preceding a song.
+Rob’s repertoire includes songs from his charts topping CDs ‘ Prophets on the Boulevard ‘ and ‘ Tom Dooley and Friends ‘ as well as tunes from any of his CD’s in production including a few love songs.
 A house concert is a great way to hear detailed acoustic music in a listening environment and be able to meet the artist in a relaxed atmosphere.

 How to Do House Concerts

 House concerts are rapidly becoming the most popular way to enjoy acoustic music.
 At a house concert, listeners enjoy the music of talented artists in an intimate, “up-close and personal” setting.
-House concert enthusiasts rave about hearing great music in an informal, smoke-free atmosphere, while relaxing on cozy couches, next to the fireplace, in someone’s living room.
+House concert enthusiasts rave about hearing great music in an informal, smoke-free atmosphere, while relaxing on cozy couches, next to the fireplace, in someone’s living room, or at clubhouse.
 Hosts enjoy the personal interaction with the artists.

 Below are some FAQ’s (Frequently Asked Questions) about house concerts.
 If you are interested in being a host or would like more information, please contact me at firstname.lastname@example.org